Lights, Camera, Action: The Renaissance of Live-Action Video Commercials

 The Rapid growth of Video Advertising: Why Now?

 We might attribute part of this trend to nostalgia.
 Like a ’90s kid listening to a Backstreet Boys’ cassette, marketers are realizing the real charisma of live-action video.
-But past longing for the ‘reel’ deal, there’s masterful depth here.
+But past longing for the ‘reel’ deal, there’s strategic depth here.

 The Edginess of the Analog in the Digital Age